Jonestown: Origins

 After Jones received considerable criticism in Indiana for his integrationist views, the Temple moved to Redwood Valley, California, in 1965.
 In the early 1970s, the Temple opened other branches in Los Angeles and San Francisco, and would eventually move its headquarters to San Francisco.

-With the move to San Francisco came increasing political involvement by the Temple and the high levels of approval they received from the local government.
-After the group's participation proved instrumental in the mayoral election victory of George Moscone in 1975, Moscone appointed Jones as the Chairman of the San Francisco Housing Authority.
+With the move to San Francisco came increasing political and civic involvement by leaders of the Temple.
+They earned high levels of approval from the local government.
+After the group's participation proved instrumental in the mayoral election victory of George Moscone in 1975, Moscone appointed Jones as Chairman of the San Francisco Housing Authority.

 Increasing public support in California gave Jones access to several high-ranking political figures, including vice presidential candidate Walter Mondale and First Lady Rosalynn Carter.
 Guests at a large 1976 testimonial dinner for Jones included Governor Jerry Brown, Lieutenant Governor Mervyn Dymally and California Assemblyman Willie Brown, among others.